Paulet–Newcombe Agreement: March 1923 agreement

 It was approved with some caveats by the French and British governments on 7 March 1923, several months before Britain and France assumed their Mandatory responsibilities on 29 September 1923.

 The agreements fixed the line of the Syrian-Palestinian border (now the Syrian-Israeli border) between the Mediterranean Sea and the town of Al-Hamma.
 The 1923 agreement takes its name from French Lieutenant Colonel N. Paulet and British Lieutenant Colonel S. F. Newcombe, who was appointed to lead the Boundary Commission.

+As a result of the agreement, 20 villages which had previously been under French administration were incorporated into Palestine: Suruh, Nebi Rubin (near Tarbikha), Iqrit, Khirbat Iribbin, Ma'asub, Ma'aser, Samah (near Ya'ara), Idmit, Arab al-Samniyya, Jurdieh, Hanita, 'Ain Hoor (near Hanita), Tarbikha, Al-Malkiyya, Al-Nabi Yusha', Khirbet el Bediyeh (near Hanita), Saliha, Qadas, Al-Manara, Hunin.

 1932 Iraq-Syria border commission

 The League of Nations appointed a commission to review the Iraq-Syria border, ahead of the October 1932 accession of Iraq to the League of Nations.
 The commission carried out a detailed review of the 1920 agreement.